Introduction

 Choosing technology before designing processes results in forcing processes to fit tool capabilities rather than selecting tools that enable optimal processes.
 A Philippine bank selected an RPA platform before designing transformed processes, then spent 18 months trying to make their desired processes work within platform limitations.

-Best Practice: Design future-state processes first, then select technologies that best enable those processes.
+The correct sequence is to design future-state processes first, then select technologies that best enable those processes.
 Technology should serve process, not dictate it.

 Transformation Success Factors: A Philippine Case Study

 A leading Philippine financial services company transformed their loan origination process, reducing approval time from 14 days to 48 hours while improving approval quality and reducing default rates.
+Their experience illustrates how the principles outlined in this guide translate into practice.

-Quantified Results After 12 Months:
+Quantified Results After 12 Months demonstrated transformation at scale:

 They achieved these results by following systematic transformation best practices adapted to Philippine organizational and cultural context.